Who Gets the Dog in the Divorce in North Carolina?

 North Carolina law states that property will be divided equitably in a divorce.
 Property is divided based on whether it’s a marital or separate asset.
 Separate assets are generally acquired before marriage, while marital assets are purchased or acquired during a marriage.

 Pets can be marital or separate assets.
 If one spouse owned them before the marriage, they might be considered separate property.
-If the pet was acquired during the marriage, it is likely marital property.
+If the pet was acquired during the marriage, it will be considered marital property.
 The court will determine who gets the pets like any other property.

 Because a family pet cannot be physically divided, it might be given to one spouse.
 Other assets will be given to the other spouse in the pet’s place.
 It is rare for the court to develop a custody agreement.